Hexatona/AITTSMaker/readme.txt

 Download the latest source code from here:  https://github.com/coqui-ai/TTS

 go into the directory:  pip install .

+IMPORTANT NOTE:  That library is no longer updated.
+Use this fork instead:  https://github.com/idiap/coqui-ai-TTS

 4) install the right pytorch from here:  https://pytorch.org/get-started/locally/